waterwo2/graphics-term-project/README.md

 Running the Application
 ------------------------
-To run the application, create a new empty project.
+To run the application, create a new empty project in Visual Studio.
 Then Add New File to the Source Files area and add the Spheres.cpp file.
 (Located at TermProject-Final_v3 > TermProject_v3 > Spheres.cpp)

 When those two things are done, you can simply click "Local Windows Debugger" on the top to run the program.